-

 Where a policy provides for reinstatement of damaged property, are pre-existing plans for a change of use relevant to calculation of the recoverable loss?

-In our experience, courts in this jurisdiction are likely to not consider pre-existing plans for a change of use while calculating the recoverable loss.
+In our experience, courts in this jurisdiction are unlikely to consider pre-existing plans for a change of use while calculating the recoverable loss.
 This is because an insurer is obliged to reinstate the damaged property only to the condition in which it was before the loss, and to the extent reasonable and possible.
 Further, property insurance in this jurisdiction is also based on the principle of indemnity, and subject to specific policy wording, there is usually no cover for any betterment.

 -